 There is an updater-script file present in every custom ROM.
 This file (also called as asserts) is used to verify the compatibility of your Android mobile with the custom ROM.
 This works as a safety mechanism so you don’t accidentally flash any incompatible ROM on your Android device.
 But sometimes you may encounter these errors even if you have the correct ROM for your device.

 ‘Status 7 error installation aborted’ appears when a certain ROM’s assert file does not contain your device model.
-Besides, it can also show ‘installation aborted due to validation failure’ error if your device model is mentioned but the script is generated for other models.
+Besides, it can also show an ‘installation aborted due to validation failure’ error if your device model is mentioned but the script is generated for other models.
 For example, if you try to install Galaxy S10 firmware on a Galaxy S9 device, it can result in hard-bricking your phone.

-But instead if you get Status error 7, that means the updater-script file just saved your mobile by working as a safety mechanism.
+But instead, if you get Status error 7, that means the updater-script file just saved your mobile by working as a safety mechanism.
 Hence, this error is indirectly saving your device and thus is of great help.
 But there are times where you will get status error 7 twrp even if you have correct firmware for your phone.

 This is probably due to an error in the updater-script file by the developer while compiling the ROM.
-Because of this, many users try to flash new custom recoveries, but eventually the result remains the same.
+Because of this, many users try to flash new custom recoveries, but eventually, the result remains the same.
 Sometimes updating custom recovery like CWM or TWRP can solve this problem.
 But it is a very rare scenario.

 What if you update to the latest recovery and still encounters status error 7 while flashing ROM?
 To fix the Status 7 error, all you need is to edit the updater-script file and get rid of the asserts.
 In our step by step tutorial given below, we will remove status 7 error OTA update, philz recovery status 7 error and lineage OS status 7 error etc. You will find various ways to fix error 7, but every method involves the use of a computer or laptop.
 However, to be different than everyone, we will solve this error without using a PC.
 The only thing you need is your Android device, that’s it.
 If you are ready to solve (Status 7) Installation aborted error, then move on to our actual article given below.

 Proceed at your own risk.
-Also ensure that the zip file you are flashing is compatible with your Android phone.
+Also, ensure that the zip file you are flashing is compatible with your Android phone.

 Steps to Fix Status 7 Error